 HOW TO MAKE BOLOGNESE SAUCE

-1. The first step in making an authentic Bolognese sauce is in what’s called the soffritto.
-Soffitto is a vegetable base (onion, celery, carrot and sometimes garlic).
+1. Soffritto – The first step in making an authentic Bolognese sauce is in what’s called the soffritto.
+Soffritto is a vegetable base (onion, celery, carrot and sometimes garlic).
 The prep is a little higher-level here.
 In fact, making a soffritto for a Bolognese is a great place to practice your knife skills.

-You need a fine mince on all three.
-This is time-consuming as you want all the veggies exactly the same size.
+This is time-consuming as you want all the veggies exactly the same size, finely minced.
 Start by julienning the carrot and celery and then finely dice the tiny sticks you made.
+Dice the pancetta into similar size dices.

-3. Add the pancetta to a large stockpot with 2 Tbsp oil and 2 Tbsp unsalted butter.
+2. Start Rendering – Add the pancetta to a large stockpot or Dutch oven along with 2 Tbsp oil and 2 Tbsp unsalted butter.
 Let the fat render out – this will take a few minutes.
 Add the onion, carrots, celery and garlic.
 There are 2 times you are going to want to take your time with this Bolognese sauce and this is one of them.

 The veggies need to cook down, but they also need to brown.
-This must be done over low/medium heat and try not to disturb the veggies too much.
-Let them cook for a good 10 minutes or until you can see them turning brown and the pancetta getting crispy.
+Cook them over a low to low/medium heat and try not to disturb the veggies too much.
+Let them cook for a good 10-15 minutes or until you can see them turning brown and the pancetta getting crispy.

-4. The next step is to add the meat (which has hopefully been out of the fridge and is at room temperature) HALF at a time.
-The reason for this is we want this meat to actually caramelize and it can’t do that if it is somewhat submerged in fat.
+3. Add the meat – The next step is to add the meat (which should be taken out of the refrigerator at least 30 minutes beforehand) in batches.
+Cooking the meat in batches allows it to caramelize and it can’t do that if it is somewhat submerged in fat.

 As the meat is cooking, break it up with a fork.
 Once it is cooked, add the other half and do the same pushing the cooked meat to side to continue browning.

-5. At this point the pan should have browned considerably on the bottom.
+At this point the pan should have browned considerably on the bottom (like the photo below).
 Continue cooking the meat and breaking it up for another few minutes, stirring it from time to time.
 You are looking for crispy brown bits on the meat, but be careful not to burn it.

-6. Next add 3 Tbsp of tomato paste and stir it around until it is all incorporated.
+5. Reconstitue the tomato paste – Next add 3 Tbsp of tomato paste and stir it around until it is all incorporated.
 The heat from the pan brings out the flavors of the tomato paste.
 You want to shock the paste before you mix it into the meat.
-This takes away some of the tinniness of the paste and smooths it out a bit.
+This takes away some of the tinny flavor of the paste and smooths it out a bit.
 Generally, I just move the paste around the bottom of the pan for a minute with the wooden spoon and then mix it in.

-8. Add the tomatoes and stir.
+7. Add the tomatoes and stir.
 Give the sauce a generous pinch of black pepper and a little sugar.
 Let it simmer for 15 minutes or until you see almost half of the sauce has reduced.
+Continue cooking the sauce on very low heat.

-9. Add about 1/2 cup chicken broth and 1/2 cup milk to the sauce and let it SIMMER until it evaporates.
+8. Slowly add liquid – Add about ½ cup chicken broth and ½ cup milk to the sauce and let it SIMMER until it evaporates.
 I usually let it go for 30 minutes.
-Then add another 1/2 cup or so of broth and milk until it is almost gone.
+Continue to add another ½ cup or so of broth and milk until it is almost gone.
 This process can take upwards of 3-4 hours.
-This step is not to be rushed.
+Do not rush this step.
 If you don’t have the time to commit to this sauce it will not come out right.

 You just want enough liquid to cover the sauce.
-If you just add ALL the liquid at one time what you end up with is boiled meat.
+Adding all the liquid at once will boil the meat.
 Take your time.

 WHAT TYPE OF PASTA SHOULD I USE?

-Bolognese is one of the world’s most well-known pasta dishes.
-A sauce that is thick like this would not hold up on a thinner strand of pasta like spaghetti.
+Bolognese is a very thick sauce that needs a thick pasta.
 It is best served with a ribbon type pasta that will hold up to the weight of the sauce.
+Spaghetti is not recommended.

 I recommend the Tagliatelle noodle, which shape is large, very broad and flat, similar to fettuccine.
 The consistency and large surface of this pasta is the main reason why they are ideal if served with thick sauces, because the thick sauce will cling to the pasta.